vmcilwain/myrails/README.md

 ## Examples

-Here is an example of the gem in action:
+Here is an example of the gem works:

-For example, I use pundit.
+Lets say I use pundit.
 With this gem I am able to run the following:

 ```ruby
 myrails policy --name=article